mologna/field-redactor/README.md

 * If a key is marked for redaction but its value is an object then it will be redacted according to normal rules.
 * **Priority supercedes all other redactions**
   * if custom object located in a deeply nested `deepSecretKey` object then it will be evaluated according to custom object rules, not `deepSecretKey` rules.
+  * If a customObject is found inside another custom object being evaluated then its rules will supercede the parent
 * **CustomObjects MUST be an exact match**
   * If a key exists which is not present in the object being evaluated it is not a match
   * If the object being evaluated contains an extra key it is not a match